typelevel/typelevel.github.com/src/blog/github-soss-fund-2026.md

 Thank you to our maintainers for your cooperation and patience during these changes.

 Following his completion of the program, the Board appointed Antonio to the Security Team in May.
 He will present a talk about our experience ["Securing Typelevel: Lessons from the GitHub SOS Fund"][Securing Typelevel] at Scala Days this October in Berlin.
-For Antonio and me, the value of participating went beyond the instruction and access to security experts: it created an important opportunity for knowledge transfer as we reviewed together prior security incidents in Typelevel and how they were handled.
+For Antonio and me, the value of participating went beyond the instruction and access to security experts: it created an important opportunity for knowledge transfer as we reviewed prior security incidents in Typelevel and how they were handled.

 [Applications are open][application] for the next round of the GitHub Secure Open Source Fund and we strongly encourage you to apply.
 If you are interested in participating, please [reach out] so that we can support your application.